MicrosoulV3/TTv3-Simple-File-Uploader/README.md

 # TTv3-Simple-File-Uploader

+No SQL edits. simple, hence the name.
+Feel free to alter or modify this in any way you want.

 Its useful for sending quick files to friends and thats what I made it for, but you can do whatever.

 This is a simple file uploader for your TorrentTrader to use however you see fit.
 Share files by uploading them directly to your server